 What courses are available remotely?

-Our entire English-language catalog is available as in-room, hybrid or fully remote:
+Our entire English-language catalog is available as in-room or fully remote: